-As a matter of longstanding public policy, the U.S. Copyright Office will not register a government edict that has been issued by any state, local, or territorial government, including legislative enactments, judicial decisions, administrative rulings, public ordinances, or similar types of official legal materials.
+The U.S. Copyright Office will not register a government edict that has been issued by any federal, state, local, or territorial government, including legislative enactments, judicial decisions, administrative rulings, public ordinances, or similar types of official legal materials.
 Likewise, the Office will not register a government edict issued by any foreign government or any translation prepared by a government employee acting within the course of his or her official duties.
-See Banks v.
-Manchester, 128 U.S. 244, 253 (1888) ("there has always been a judicial consensus, from the time of the decision in the case of Wheaton v.
+See Banks, 128 U.S. at 253 ("there has always been a judicial consensus, from the time of the decision in the case of Wheaton v.
 Peters, 8 Pet.
 591, that no copyright could under the statutes passed by Congress, be secured in the products of the labor done by judicial officers in the discharge of their judicial duties"); Howell v.
 Miller, 91 F. 129, 137 (6th Cir.
 1898) (Harlan, J.) ("no one can obtain the exclusive right to publish the laws of a state in a book prepared by him").